BioNBytes/Resources-of-Reference-Genomes-for-Genomics/README.md

         if accession:
             transcripts.append(accession)

+    # Step 4: Return the first curated NM_ transcript found or an error message
     if transcripts:
         return transcripts[0]
     else:
         return f"No NM_ (curated) transcripts found for {gene_symbol} in {organism}"

 # Example usage for mouse